+A choropleth is a map that uses differences in color gradients to indicate the range of values represented on the regions or states within your map.
 This is also known as an area-value map.
 This can help you visualize your data based on the states or countries in the mapping spreadsheet.
-To do this:

 Colors for individual areas on the map cannot be changed because the gradient color will be automatically adjusted in that region, according to the column you chose to be represented in your area-value map.
-To select a color for a specific area, you’ll need to turn off ‘Area Value Map.’
+To select a color for a specific area, you’ll need to turn off Area Value Map.